peteratseneca/bti420winter2016/Week_03/README.md

 Features:
 - commonly-used data annotations on view model classes
-- one scenario covers typical text and number properties
+- one scenario covers typical text and number properties (vehicles)
-- the other scenario covers some more interesting situations
+- the other scenario covers some more interesting situations (accounts)